 The other picture isn't so rosy.
 We see photographs of “old people” living in old-age homes, sitting in the corner, waiting day after day for someone to come and visit – the days stretching out ahead with nothing to do - just waiting to die.
 We fear the physical degeneration, wearing nappies again, needing someone to wipe our bum; and Alzheimer’s is an ever present dread.
 As for having enough money – most of us don’t!
 And there is an unspoken message about retirement – that our useful life is over!

 That scenario is too scary to contemplate so we close our mind to it.
 We are the Baby-boomers, the most goal directed, positive-thinking generation in the history of the planet – so naturally, we see ours as the first scenario.
 We'll be fine - and if things don’t turn out too well we can always “make a plan”.

 But, let’s get real for a moment.
 Wishful thinking isn’t good enough.
 Retirement is a major transition and it needs some respect.

 For a quick overview of what to consider – What is this thing called Retirement?

 It begins with an Ending – the end of being needed at the office, the end of our social group at work, the end of our status at the office, the end of our authority and ability to take charge, the end of having deadlines that must be met and the end of getting a regular, decent salary.

 That ending drives us into a period of inner contemplation - without my status, position and title – who am I?
 What am I going to do when I don’t have anything to do?
 Those aches and pains; what are they, what’s happening to me?
 Perhaps I’m not immortal after all!

-From there we can create a new beginning and a vision for our retirement - what is my retirement really going to be like?
+From there we can create a new beginning and a vision for our retirement - what is my retirement and old age really going to be like?